-At the time of writing (31st July) 19,913 people in Kenya have tested positive for Coronavirus and sadly 325 people have passed away.
-The Kenyan Government have implemented strict social distancing measures in an attempt to prevent the situation from escalating.
-However, should the virus spread on a greater scale it is a huge concern that the health system, particularly in rural areas, will struggle to cope.
+At the time of writing (9th October) 40,178 people in Kenya have tested positive for Coronavirus and sadly 751 people have passed away.
+The Kenyan Government have implemented various lockdown and social distancing measures, however, should the virus spread on a greater scale it is a huge concern that the health system, particularly in rural areas, will struggle to cope.

 Tuko pamjo na tutapitia hii – ‘We are together and we will get through this’